Summary Page: BioBlitz: what's living in your backyard?

 interview and put questions to Living World scientists and rangers evaluate living things for yourself using easy terms like common, rare, native, introduced, threatened, pesky or weird!

-visit ecological restoration areas in Ō Tū Wharekai and follow students planting native species, controlling pests, and monitoring progress.
+visit ecological restoration areas in Ō Tū Wharekai and see how to plant native species, control pests, and monitor progress.

 After the field trip, challenge yourself to: